 - Yellow color to the nails

-This skin infection is characterized by a ring-like rash on the body or the face.
-This occurs in all ages and is more common in warmer climates.
-The symptoms of body ringworm may include:
+This skin infection is a ring-like rash that appears anywhere on the body or face.
+It happens in people of all ages, but it is more common in children.
+It is also more common in warmer climates.
+The symptoms may include:

-- Red, circular lesion with raised edges the middle of the lesion may become less red as the lesion grows
+- The middle of the rash may become less red as the lesion grows

 - Itching of the affected area